-After the meeting with the Board, Madame Bones and Professor McGonagall had disappeared into the headmaster's office for half an hour.
-The members of the board speculated quite seriously about what they were doing with the headmaster, but since there were no screams of pain, Lucius Malfoy's guess was wrong.
+After the meeting with the Board, Madame Bones and Professor McGonagall had disappeared into the headmaster's office for almost half an hour.
+The Board members speculated quite seriously about what they were doing with the headmaster, but since there were no screams of pain, Lucius Malfoy's guess was wrong.
 He was quite disappointed about that.

 All in all, Lucius was very pleased with the changes that the school had gone through.
 The new wizarding traditions class would help to indoctrinate the new mudbloods into the proper culture.
 A competent defense teacher would drastically improve the scores of the students, and it was satisfying for him on a personal level since it removed the stain of the Dark Lord from the castle.
 It was just a shame that they hadn't managed to remove that fraud Trelawney.